Decaffeinated-Studios/Beanulator/index.md

 * [JuhJuhButt](https://discord.com/users/juhs_user_id)

 ### The Most Important Person
 [Nuclear_diamond](https://discord.com/users/nuclears_user_id) made Beanulator what it is today.
-He was the only one who was really proficient in Unity, and he did at least 99% of the technical stuff.
-In addition, he made the project specifically in a way that others could still add onl after he laid the groundwork.
+He was the only one who was actually proficient in Unity, and he did at least 99% of the technical stuff.
+In addition, he made the project specifically in a way that others could still add on after he laid the groundwork.

 This project wouldn't be possible without him.